caiowilson/lazyngrok/README.md

- idea stolen shamelessly from https://github.com/Fathraganteng
+ idea shamelessly stolen from @Fathraganteng